Informatiqal/publiqate/README.md

         - my-link.com
         - 192.168.0.1
       enabled: # true or false.
 If false then when Qlik sends the notification nothing will be triggered here
-      getEntityDetails: # if true notifiqation will retrieve full entity details from Qlik
+      getEntityDetails: # if true Publiqate will retrieve full entity details from Qlik
     callbacks: # what to do when notification is received.
 Multiple callbacks can be triggered for single notification.
       - type: http # the name of the plugin
         details: # details associated with the plugin